ro-mgh/todolist_project/README.md

 # A Vanilla JavaScript Todo Application
 Hi there!
-This is your best TODOlist written on Vanila JS
+This is your best TODOlist written on VanilaJS/Node

 ## You can
 - Sihnup/signin or use board without credentials